Social media PR for Facebook, X, TikTok & Instagram: 5 Examples & How-To

 As with Twitter, you can also depend on Facebook Ads to promote your press release to a larger audience.
 With better targeting options, you can promote it to the audience you want to reach based on demographics and interest, or to the media outlets and journalists you would love to cover it.

-This can definitely help you increase the odds of getting more coverage for your press releases.
+This can definitely help you increase the odds of getting more press coverage for your business.

 If you want to promote a press release on an image-based network like Pinterest or Instagram, you need to have an image that really grabs people’s attention and gets your message across – without the need for someone to click through to your press release.